 The Toyota Verso is one of those cars that a private investigator might drive.
 Why?
-Because it flies completely under the radar, while also offering seating for 5 or 7 people.
+Because it flies completely under the radar, while also offering seating for five or seven people.
 It’s also flexible enough to deal with whatever life can throw at it.
 All of which also makes it a superb family vehicle.

 Try to think of the last time you saw a Toyota Verso, and describe what you made of it.
 You can’t, can you?
 That’s because the Verso is one of those cars that has what you might call a modest and unpretentious appearance.
 At the very front, the traditional Toyota grille resembles a downturned mouth, and is flanked by a couple of pods for the front fog lights.